14-Day Kenya Birding Tour

-Our 14-day Kenya birding tour offers some of the best birding in Africa with over a 1000 species recorded here.
-Visit to renowned parks and reserves and the famous Maasai Mara also gives great opportunities for game viewing.
+Our 14-day Kenya birding tour offers some of the best birding in Africa with over 1000 species recorded here.
+Visit renowned parks and reserves and the famous Maasai Mara also gives great opportunities for game viewing.

 Arrival in Kenya, birding around the hotel